ferromir/bluestreak/README.md

 - Must have a unique ID within the workflow
 - Executes exactly once (even if the workflow retries)
-- Caches its result in MongoDB
+- Caches its result in a dedicated `steps` collection in MongoDB
 - Returns the cached result on subsequent executions
+- Stored separately from the workflow document to avoid size limits

 ```javascript
 // If this workflow crashes after step 1 completes,